 Middle School students have Activities every Tuesday for one period.
 This is a time for students to pursue an interest outside of the curriculum.
-Possible activities may include, but are not limited to, Debate or Political Union, House Committee, Improvisation Theater, Music Appreciation, Global Citizens, Student Council, Robotics, TED Talks, International Cuisine, Book Club, BWL News, Literary Magazine, and Yearbook.
+Possible activities may include, but are not limited to, Debate, House

+Committee, Improvisation Theater, Team Green, Student Council, Board Games, Science Olympiad, International Film, Silent Book Club, BWL News, Literary Magazine, and Yearbook.